Master of Education in Special Education

 - Utilize a variety of assessments to identify specific areas of student strengths and weaknesses and use the results to guide instruction.

 - Individualize instruction to meet the specific needs of students with disabilities in inclusive settings.

-- Support and promote inclusiveness and equity for students with diverse cultural and ethnic backgrounds.
+- Support and promote inclusiveness and equity for students

 - Apply the legal and ethical principles associated with special education.

 - Promote a positive social environment for all students, particularly those with significant emotional and/or behavioral disorders.

 - Develop and maintain an atmosphere of collaboration with teachers, parents, administrators, and paraprofessionals.